NorthSouth/FESC_redesign/SiteReview.md

 # Site Analysis

-+ •	objectives/purpose of the redesign
++ objectives/purpose of the redesign
-+ •	state of the current site
++ state of the current site
-  o	accessibility audit
+  -	accessibility audit
-  o	mobile friendliness
+  -	mobile friendliness
-  o	performance (how quickly does it load?) o	functionality (does it work?) o	ease of use (is it pleasant to use?
+  -	performance (how quickly does it load?)
+  -	functionality (does it work?)
+  -	ease of use (is it pleasant to use?
-•	user research (who are expected users?
++	user research (who are expected users?
 What do they want to accomplish?)
-•	device support necessary
++	device support necessary
-•	recommendations
++	recommendations
-  o	deliverables- each with description & acceptance terms
+  -	deliverables- each with description & acceptance terms

 State of the Current Site
-•	accessibility audit
++	accessibility audit
   (https://wave.webaim.org/)  results:
-o	most images were missing alt text o	link text color is low contrast (difficult for color-/visually-impaired to view)
+  - most images were missing alt text
+  -	link text color is low contrast (difficult for color-/visually-impaired to view)
-•	mobile friendliness
++	mobile friendliness
-Google’s mobile-friendliness site:  not mobile-friendly o	Clickable elements too close together o	Viewport not set o	Text too small to read o	Content wider than screen
+  Google’s mobile-friendliness site:  not mobile-friendly
+  -	Clickable elements too close together o	Viewport not set o	Text too small to read o	Content wider than screen